Categories

 She was the apple of my parent’s eyes…

-When I became eight years of age, I was daily running in the streets with some other naughty Greek boys of my neighborhood, smoking, messing around in a shameful way with little girls, breaking into already half vandalized shops and generally being very unruly, despite the frequent hidings I got from my father…
+When I became eight years of age, I was running everyday in the streets with some other naughty Greek boys of my neighborhood, smoking, messing around in a shameful way with little girls, breaking into already half vandalized shops and generally being very unruly, despite the frequent, almost daily hidings I got from my father…

 When one day, my father caught me smoking.
-He gave me such a good hiding outside our shop, in front of everyone, that it brought me back to my senses and I never smoked again.
+He gave me such a good hiding that it brought me back to my senses and I never smoked again.

-Another time that I benefited from my father’s hidings was when, a couple of years later, I bullied a Belgian child at school and punched him on the face for no good reason (the Belgians were generally demeaning to all “foreigners”, us Greeks included, and I took my anger and frustration out on this poor boy).
+Another time that I benefited from my father’s hidings was when, a year later, I punched a Belgian boy at school for no good reason.
+The Belgians were generally nasty and insulting towards all “foreigners”, us Greeks included, and I took my anger and frustration out on this poor, innocent boy.

-That same afternoon, his father and him came to our shop and spoke to my father who immediately got hold of me and gave me another good, hard hiding right in front of them.
+That same afternoon, his father and him came to our shop and spoke to my father who immediately got hold of me and gave me another good hiding right in front of them.

-As a result, I stopped bullying and I never ever wrongfully hit another person again in my life.
+As a result, I never ever wrongfully hit another person again in my life.

 Twice, years later, in my youth, men came to me looking for a fight…